Asininite/ObsidianVault/Obsidian Vault/Microprocessor and Microcontroller/Module 5/Microcontroller.md

-- microcomputer with few other application-specific devices on a single chip
+- Microcontroller is a small computer on a single integrated circuit containing processor core, memory and programmable input/output peripherals